nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 `Parser` will decipher the input and make the corresponding method calls in `Commands`.
 Depending on whether Connoisseur is in review or recommendation mode, the `Commands` class will execute the respective commands in the `ReviewList` and `RecommendationList` classes of the `Model` component.

-In the case of a storing data, `Commands` will interact directly with the `Storage` class to save the data.
+In the case of storing data, `Commands` will interact directly with the `Storage` class to save the data.

 The `ReviewList` class has sorting functions which requires `Sorter`.
 All the reviews will be passed to `Sorter` to be sorted, which then returns the sorted reviews back to `ReviewList`.